 - Population Density

 - Short Commute Times

 - Home Values

-Looks like the give the thumbs up to Seattle, So Cal, Wisconsin, New England, and the core of Texas.
+Looks like they give the thumbs up to Seattle, Southern California, Wisconsin, New England, and the core of Texas.

 That’s a different ranking of zip codes, and it may help decide on, or avoid investing in properties in specific regions.